Shades for Migraine - Interview with Dr. Rick Godley

 What motivated this effort was the absence of migraine in the common public discussion of health causes.
 Along the way it occurred to be a chance for the migraine community to have a method to coalesce.
-Having participated in Headache on the Hill, I can see the value of having a method to demonstrate to our political leaders that there is a large number of people who care about migraine disease.
+Having participated in Headache on the Hill in the past, I can see the value of having a method to demonstrate to our political leaders that there is a large number of people who care about migraine disease.
 Now I hope that the Shades for Migraine website could be a shared space for people interested in the subject to find what is available in terms of resources.
-With time it might be a good “shopping” center for information sources.
+With time it might be a good "shopping" center for information sources.

 Spreading the word

 What do you feel people still don't understand about living with migraine?